-Being a tall guy (I hit doorways at 6’7), I constantly need to make hoodies longer and bigger.
+Being a tall guy (I hit doorways at 6’7), I constantly need to make hoodies longer and bigger (or buy more tall men hoodies.)
 Due to all of this practice, I have gotten pretty good at it!

 Follow these simple instructions below, and be sure to hang or fold your hoodie once you are satisfied with the new fit.

 Table of Contents

 Supplies & Tools: